Lystell/Stella_Workspace/Project_proposal.md

 # Project Proposal:  Handwritten Mathematical Calculator on FPGA

-> Stella Nguemmo
+> Stella Nguemmo, Supriya Kajla

 ## Overview

+In this project we want to implement a handwritten math calculator on the FPGA platform PYNQ-Z2 which performs all Arithmatic operations on numbers.
+                                                              OR
-In this project We want to implement a handwritten math calculator on the FPGA platform PYNQ-Z2.
+In this project we want to implement a handwritten math calculator on the FPGA platform PYNQ-Z2 which performs Arithmatic operations on decimal numbers.

 ## Background